Willa Kim: Life and career

 Kim was born near Santa Ana, California in 1917 and graduated Belmont High School in 1935 where she was an art editor for the 1935 Campanile (Belmont's yearbook).
 The end sheets of the yearbook are free hand drawings of her impressions of high school life atop Crown Hill (the site of Belmont High School).

 For her post-secondary education, she attended Chouinard Art Institute (now the California Institute of the Arts) on a scholarship.
 Upon graduation, she worked for designer Raoul Pene du Bois in the film industry but soon started designing for the theatre.

 Kim designed costumes for Broadway shows, winning Tony Awards for her costume designs for The Will Rogers Follies and Sophisticated Ladies.
 She received an additional four Tony Award nominations and won the Drama Desk Award for Outstanding Costume Design twice.

 Kim designed costumes for the American Ballet Theatre as well as other dance companies, including more than 50 works for Eliot Feld.
 Furthermore, in 2007 Kim was inducted into the American Theater Hall of Fame, making her one of only a handful of costume designers so honored.
 Her other Broadway credits include Bosoms and Neglect.

 In 2003 Kim received the 'Patricia Zipprodt Award for Innovative Costume Design' from the Fashion Institute of Technology.
 In 2005 she received the Distinguished Achievement Award for Costume Design from the United States Institute for Theatre Technology.

-Kim died on December 23, 2016 at the age of 99.
+Kim died on December 23, 2016, at the age of 99.

 Family

 In 1955, Kim married children's book illustrator and Paris Review co-founder William Pene du Bois.

-Kim's brother, the Colonel Young Oak Kim, was a highly decorated U.S. Army combat veteran of World War II and the Korean War; he was honored on October 6, 2009, in a special ceremony at the Young Oak Kim Academy, named in his honor.
+Kim's brother, Colonel Young Oak Kim, was a highly decorated U.S. Army combat veteran of World War II and the Korean War; he was honored on October 6, 2009, in a special ceremony at the Young Oak Kim Academy, named in his honor.